Tractor Trailer Accident Lawyer

 For vehicles 10,000 GVW (gross vehicle weight) or over carrying hazardous material, the following coverage applies:

 - Truck cargo coverage $5,000,000

-An attorney experienced in handling tractor trailer cases will help with communications with the trucking and insurance companies and will ensure that you have access to all available insurance coverage.
-A personal injury lawyer who is skilled in handling tractor trailer collision cases will be able to ensure that you receive sufficient money to cover your medical bills and lost wages.
+A tractor trailer accident lawyer will help with communications with the trucking and insurance companies and will ensure that you have access to all available insurance coverage.
+A personal injury lawyer who is skilled in handling tractor trailer accident cases will be able to ensure that you receive sufficient money to cover your medical bills and lost wages.

 Yes.
 You should choose a law firm experienced in handling trucking cases.
 Truck accident cases require attorneys who will work aggressively to fight the big trucking companies.
 An experienced trucking attorney will know which evidence is important to collect to prove your claim and will know how to present your case so you are fairly compensated for your medical expenses, lost wages, pain and suffering, etc.

 The lawyer you choose does make a difference.
-An attorney who is not experienced in handling trucking cases will likely not obtain the best result.
+An attorney who is not experienced in handling tractor trailer accident cases will likely not obtain the best result.

 The Ritchie Law Firm is experienced in obtaining favorable verdicts and settlements for victims of truck accidents.
 Our lawyers have been recognized by the Million Dollar Advocates Forum, the National Board of Trial Advocacy, and Super Lawyers.

 We handle cases on a contingency fee basis, which means that you don’t pay us a fee unless we get results for you.
 Call us today for a free consultation 800-277-6124 or use our convenient online form.